T-MSD/Javascript-Projects/Mastermind/README.md

 ## How to Play
 1. Run the game using the command `ruby main.rb`.
+2. Read the rules and then press Enter
-2. You, the player, will attempt to guess the code by entering four colors.\
+3. You, the player, will attempt to guess the code by entering four colors.\
    ⚫ 🔵 🟣 ⚪ 🟠 🔴 🟡 🟢
-3. After each guess, you will receive feedback on:
+4. After each guess, you will receive feedback on:
      - Exact matches: colors that are correct and in the right position.
      - Color matches: colors that are correct but in the wrong position.
-4. You have 12 rounds to guess the code correctly.
+5. You have 12 rounds to guess the code correctly.
-5. The game will show a victory message if you guess the code, or a game-over message along with the correct code if you run out of rounds.
+6. The game will show a victory message if you guess the code, or a game-over message along with the correct code if you run out of rounds.

 ## Features